 - Is the service dog required because of a disability?

 - What work or task has the dog been trained to perform?

-You may request that the student meet with DSPS office to receive information about the use of a service animal on campus but this is not required under the new law at this time.
+You may request that the student meet with SAS to receive information about the use of a service animal on campus but this is not required under the new law at this time.

 Q. May I Ask About The Nature Of The Student’s Disability?

 No. It is illegal to ask a person to disclose what their disability is or the reason they have a service dog.

 Q. Are Animals Other Than Dogs Recognized As Service Animals?

 No. Under the law only dogs (or in some instances, miniature horses) are recognized as service animals.

 Q. What Is Considered Work Or Tasks That The Dog Performs?

 The work or tasks performed by a service dog must be directly related to the disability.
 Examples of such work include: